autonomy-and-verification-uol/ROSMonitoring/README.md

 ROSMonitoring works only for ROS distributions >=Groovy Galapagos.

 ## Pip (https://pypi.org/project/pip/)
+On Ubuntu 18.04 would be:
 ```bash
 $ sudo apt install pip
 ```
+For other distributions, or if this command does not work, follow the instructions at the link reported above.
 Using pip we can then install the Python libraries we need.
 ```bash
 $ pip install websocket_client